-St. Croix Prep partners with YMCA of Greater St. Paul to offer on-site extended day programming for students in grades kindergarten through fifth.
+St. Croix Prep partners with the YMCA of the North to offer on-site extended day programming for students in grades kindergarten through fifth.
 The program is operated through the YMCA.
-Program information, including registration, programming, rates, and hours are available at www.twincities.org or contact Jon Spry, YMCA Child Care District Supervisor, at 651-490-4886 or jon.spry@YMCAtwincities.org
+Program information, including registration, programming, rates and hours are available at: www.ymcanorth.org or contact Jess Keyes, School Age Child Care Program Director at 651-259-9655 or jess.keyes@ymcamn.org